**We are now accepting internship applications for Summer 2018.

 Each summer from June through August, interns have the opportunity to work side-by-side with professional artists in an educational setting.
 Interns will have first-hand knowledge of teaching philosophies and curriculum development, while gaining valuable experience in a non-profit arts setting.
 Responsibilities include helping with the following: prep for classes, management of art supplies and general classroom organization.
 Interns will also assist in the classroom and oversee students during their lunches and break times.

-Candidates working on or holding a BA or BFA in Studio Art will be considered first.
+Candidates involved in the arts will be considered first.
 Some experience working with children is preferred.
-Intern must be available 25-27.5 hours per week.
+Intern must be available 25-27.5 hours per week for the duration of the summer camp season.
+Each intern will receive ~3 weeks of vacation.

 Camps are 8am – 5:30pm, and are five days long.
-Interns are scheduled by the week (though not necessarily every week), for either the first half of the day or the second half.
+Interns are scheduled by the week, for either the first half of the day or the second half.
 Visit the summer camp page to see the schedule.
-Currently the 2017 internship is unpaid.
+Currently the 2018 internship is unpaid.

-To apply, please fill out our online application, and then send a resume and cover letter to email@example.com.
+To apply, please fill out our online application, and then send a resume to firstname.lastname@example.org.

 We begin considering applicants on a rolling basis starting January 1st.
 We take on four or five interns each summer.